beartype/beartype/doc/src/faq.rst

 **Speed.** It's why we're here.
 Let's quietly admit that to ourselves.
 If :mod:`beartype` were any slower, even fewer people would be reading this.
+:mod:`beartype` generates:

-:mod:`beartype` generates optimally efficient type-checking code for :obj:`~typing.Self`.
+* Optimally efficient type-checking code for :obj:`~typing.Self`.
 It's literally just a trivial call to the :func:`isinstance` builtin.
-The same can't be said for forward references or postponed type hints, however. :mod:`beartype` generates suboptimal type-checking code for both by deferring the lookup of the referenced class to call time; although :mod:`beartype` caches that class after doing so, all of that incurs space and time costs you'd rather not pay at any space or time.
+The same *cannot* be said for...
+* Suboptimal type-checking code for both forward references and postponed type hints,  deferring the lookup of the referenced class to call time.
+Although :mod:`beartype` caches that class after doing so, all of that incurs space and time costs you'd rather not pay at any space or time.

 :obj:`typing.Self`: it saved our issue tracker from certain doom.
 Now, it will save your codebase from our issues.